 The University works hard to build good relationships with its local communities.
-It works with residents' associations, local representatives and the police in order to help make Manchester Met campuses and
+It works with residents' associations, local representatives and the police in order to help make Manchester Met campuses and the surrounding areas safe and friendly environments to live in.
+In that context, students are expected to:

-- help to support these relationships in the way that they conduct themselves in the surrounding area; - be considerate to their neighbours, especially in relation to noise levels and rubbish: - be considerate when they are parking close to a Manchester Met campus, so that they do not obstruct residents; - act within the law and not engage in activity or behaviour that is likely to bring the University into disrepute.
+- help to support these relationships in the way that they conduct themselves in the surrounding area; - be considerate to their neighbours, especially in relation to noise levels and rubbish; - be considerate when they are parking close to a Manchester Met campus, so that they do not obstruct residents;

+• act within the law and not engage in activity or behaviour that is likely to bring the University into disrepute.